Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 - Not secure: Where is your fax machine located in your office?
 Probably in the copy room.
 Well, anyone who passes by the fax machine may see the content of the received faxes on the tray.

 - Phone bills: Faxing is sending data through phone lines, which turn into phone bills.
 You need to consider the cost of calling overseas whenever sending a fax to international contacts.

 - Not environmentally-conscious: Forget about being an environmentally-friendly company since every fax received needs to be printed on paper.

 The advantages of email over snail mail

-- Speed: The most apparent benefit of email is the speed at which it's delivered, practically instantly.
-By comparison, snail mail takes days to reach its intended recipient depending on its location.
+- Speed: The most obvious benefit of email is the speed at which it's delivered, almost instantly.
+By comparison, snail mail takes days to reach its intended recipient depending on the location.
 With email, distance makes little difference.

 - Emails are delivered anytime: Snail mail comes when the postal worker reaches your address, with breaks for major holidays and likely only one delivery per day.
 Email is delivered any time of day, virtually immediately all year around.

 - Reach multiple people with a single email: You can enter multiple email addresses into a recipient field.
 Emailing 100 people costs basically the same as emailing one, but sending traditional mail to 100 people is 100 times more expensive.
 This offers incredible benefits for businesses looking to send messages to many customers at once.